daveprowse/vac-live/lab-09/09-instructions.md

 > Note: "data" is not necessary in paths that use KV version 1.
 But get in the habit of using it, because KV version 2 is the default.

 If you didn't like the format of the results, remember, the API (and curl) is meant for machines, not humans.
 These commands will be used programmatically.
 However, for easier to read results during this lab, use jq.
 Simply add ` | jq` on to the end of your command.
-If you don't have ` export VAULT_TOKEN=root`it, install it with your package manager.
+If you don't have it, install it with your package manager.
 (Example `sudo apt install jq`).

 Let's read the secret we just created. we'll use jq going forward.
 This time, we use the "GET" verb.